Do Go On - 541 - The Freedom House Ambulance Service

 A semi-trailer.

-A Volvo F.H.
-16.
+A Volvo F-H-16.

-Yeah, you can move.
+Yeah, you could move.

 Oh, yeah, yeah.